AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Herm of Themistocles (1875 illustration) (Wiki Image).

-Herodotus’ Histories tells the story of how Themistocles, the Athenian general, interpreted an oracle from the god Apollo to mean that the Athenians should build a strong navy to defend themselves against the Persian invasion.
+Herodotus’ Histories recounts how Themistocles, the Athenian general, interpreted an oracle from Apollo as meaning that the Athenians should build a strong navy to defend themselves against the Persian invasion.
 The oracle had said:

 O men of Athens, hearken to my rede: